Search within:

 • Do not have credit for an Ohio University math course, or

-• After discussing your placement with your adviser you have sufficient cause to believe that your calculated placement isn't correct, then you should take the Math Placement Test.
+• After discussing your placement with your advisor you have sufficient cause to believe that your calculated placement isn't correct, then you should take the Math Placement Test.
 Contact cas.undergrad@ohio.edu to arrange to take the test.

-We recommend allowing 60 minutes to take the Blackboard Math Placement Test.
+We recommend allowing 60 minutes to take the Canvas Math Placement Test.
 Students must complete the test in one sitting.
 If you are taking the PL3 Math Placement Test, your test will be proctored and you will have exactly 60 minutes to take the test unless you have University-approved accommodations that allow otherwise.

 Two.
 But you should allow at least 48 hours between attempts to give yourself the best chance of success.

-The Blackboard Math Placement Test is designed to not need a calculator, though its use is permitted.
+The Canvas Math Placement Test is designed to not need a calculator, though its use is permitted.
 Additionally, we recommend having blank scratch paper and a writing utensil for scratch work.
 In proctored settings, the scratch paper will be collected and destroyed at the end of your session.

 Note: Students wishing to receive a PL3 placement must take their test in an approved proctored setting.